josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ## 16.4.
 Hosting Third‐Party Pipelines (MLflow) on Google Cloud

-* **MLflow Overview**
-  * An open-source platform for managing the end-to-end machine learning life cycle
-  * Library agnostic, compatible with various machine learning libraries and programming languages
+* **Overview of MLflow**: An open-source platform for managing machine learning life cycles, compatible with various libraries and programming languages.
-  * Tackles four primary functions: tracking, projects, models, and model registry
+    * Provides four primary functions:
+        + Tracking experiments
+        + Packaging ML code
+        + Managing models
+        + Centralized model registry
-* **Hosting on Google Cloud**
-  * Leverage scalability and availability of Google Cloud Vertex AI platform for model training and hosting
-  * Access to high-performance compute resources (GPUs, TPUs, CPUs)
+* **Hosting on Google Cloud**: Leverages scalability and availability of Google Cloud Vertex AI platform, with access to high-performance compute resources.
-  * Can run MLflow using a Google Cloud plug-in without installing the Docker image
+    * Create PostgreSQL DB for metadata storage
+    * Use Google Cloud Storage bucket for artifact storage
+    * Install MLFlow using Compute Engine instance or Kubernetes

 ---

 ## 16.5.
 Testing for Target Performance

-* **Testing for Model Performance**
-  * Monitor training-serving skew and test with real-time data
+* Test model performance in production using real-time data
-  * Check model age and performance throughout the pipeline
+  * Monitor model age and performance throughout the ML pipeline
-  * Test numerically stable weights and outputs (e.g., no NaN or null values)
+    * Ensure model weights and outputs are numerically stable (no NaN or null values)

-* _Automated Testing Solutions_
-  * Vertex AI Model Monitoring and Feature Store can detect skew and monitor performance over time.

 ---

 ## 16.6.
 Configuring Triggers and Pipeline Schedules

 * **Triggering Training or Prediction Jobs on Vertex AI**
-    * Cloud Scheduler can set up a cron job schedule to trigger jobs.
+	+ Use Cloud Scheduler to set up a cron job schedule
-    * Managed Notebooks allow execution and scheduling of training and prediction jobs using Jupyter Notebook.
+	+ Utilize Vertex AI managed notebooks for Jupyter Notebook execution and scheduling
-    * Cloud Build, Cloud Run, event-driven Cloud Functions, and Pub/Sub are also used for triggering and scheduling jobs.
+	+ Leverage Cloud Build, Cloud Run, and event-driven serverless Cloud Functions with Pub/Sub for custom deployment and triggering

 ---